earchibong/devops_projects/kubenetes_04.md

 ```

+if t    terraform apply` is applied to this current plan it will cause some errors at some point because to connect to the cluster using the kubeconfig, Terraform needs to be able to connect and set the credentials correctly.

 <br>

 <img width="785" alt="plan_1a" src="https://user-images.githubusercontent.com/92983658/225326853-595b3089-8c7f-402b-8ca7-a28ebd4276d2.png">

 <br>

-- update `data.tf` and `provider.tf` to enable Terraform to connect and set the credentials correctly.
+- update `data.tf` and `provider.tf` to enable Terraform to connect and set the credentials correctly and connect cluster to kubeconfig

 append to `data.tf`
 ```